jgoizueta/flt/README.txt

   D.context.precision = 3
   puts +D('1.234')                                 # -> 1.23

+Some convenient methods are added to numeric classes by requiring the optional flt/sugar.rb[link:files/lib/flt/sugar_rb.html].
+This must be explicitely required because it could cause conflicts with other extensions of these classes.

+  require 'flt/sugar'

+  puts 34.odd?                                     # -> false
+  puts 34.even?                                    # -> true
+  puts 0.1.split.inspect                           # -> [1, 7205759403792794, -56]
+  puts (-0.1).sign                                 # -> -1

 == Error analysis

 The DecNum#ulp() method returns the value of a "unit in the last place" for a given number under